hapax/hapax.github.io/assets/form.md

 curve, stick, and endure due to the properties of their constituent chemicals, usually long, jointed molecular chains called polymers;
-these chemicals, in turn, are built like lego from Nature's palette of atoms; and atoms are made, rather simply, by combining three particle
-types: electrons, protons and neutrons.
+these chemicals, in turn, are built like lego from Nature's palette of atoms; and each atom is a tiny solar system, with electrons orbiting the dense core of protons and neutrons.

 #### References and acknowledgments